perses/perses/ui/README.md

 Currently, those packages consist of:

 - [`app`](./app): The main Perses UI React application.
+- [`components`](./components): common components available to the app, plugins, or users who want to embed common Perses UI elements into their own applications
 - [`core`](./core): Core functionality that's exposed to plugins and also consumed by the app
 - [`panels-plugin`](./panels-plugin): a plugin module with `Panel` plugins for the core visualizations supported by Perses.
+- [`plugin-system`](./plugin-system): All the type definitions and components that power our plugins, also includes the definitions for the runtime available to plugins (e.g. the current time range state, the current template variable state)
 - [`prometheus-plugin`](./prometheus-plugin): a plugin module with multiple plugin types (e.g. `Variable`, `ChartQuery`, etc.) for supporting Prometheus in Perses